alberto56/dcycleblog/_posts/2022-04-21-alpine-docker.md

 On the one hand, containers properly configured for the ARM achitecture, used by M1, are very fast, as discussed in [Docker PHP on the M1 chip, example with Static Analysis on Drupal: 9 times faster, on November 17, 2021](https://blog.dcycle.com/blog/2021-11-17/m1-docker-php-speed-test/).

-On the other hand, I've consistently gotten very ugly errors when using Docker buildx to try to make multi-platform images, both using PHP and Node.
+On the other hand, I've often gotten very ugly errors when using Docker buildx to try to make multi-platform images, both using PHP and Node.
 One such error is described in [Warning: 'ldconfig' not found in PATH or not executable](https://github.com/dcycle/docker-drupal/issues/21) -- like I said, very, very ugly and not fun to debug.

-I have found that moving from Debian to Alpine-base images has done away with these weird errors completely, which having an agreeable side-effect: vastly smaller images.
+I have found that moving from Debian to Alpine-base images has done away with these weird errors completely, while having an agreeable side-effect: vastly smaller images.

 We'll look at smaller images in second, but first, some issues I've encountered with Alpine...